RosettaCommons/documentation/internal_documentation/Internal-Documentation.md

 | ---- | ------ | ----------- | ------ |
 | 31 Aug 2016 | Andy Watkins | [Example]: core::pose::Pose::n_residue() was renamed to core::pose::Pose::size(). | An opportunity for maniacal laughter. |

+## PyRosetta API changes
+1. Since r59466 xyzMatrix now have .xy properties bound as 'data' instead of set/get functions.
+So if your code accessed this methods directly you will need to refactor it as m.xx( m.xy() ) --> m.xx = m.xy

 ## Pilot Apps

 This is documentation for not-yet-released applications